Cellular Construction Workshop

 3. Individuals from backgrounds historically marginalized in the sciences

-4. Attend a SFUSD public school, SF public charter school or be part of SF College Track.
+4. Attend a SFUSD public school or SF public charter school

 Teachers: